-Short life packaging applications accounted for 66% of the PE consumption in Europe in 2017.
+Short-life packaging applications accounted for 66% of the PE consumption in Europe in 2017.
 Due to their lifespan, it is expected to enter the waste stream within one year or less after production.
-Therefore nearly 10 MTs of PE packaging materials entered the waste stream in 2017.
+Therefore nearly 10 Mt of PE packaging materials entered the waste stream in 2017.
 This excludes volumes of recyclate which may be incorporated in some of this packaging.
-This large volume of packaging waste with variety of film types including agricultural waste films, food packaging, industrial, transportation and protection films present a real challenge for recycling.
+This large volume of packaging waste with a variety of film types including agricultural waste films, food packaging, industrial, transportation and protection films present a real challenge for recycling.

 Most other PE applications have longer lifetimes, and these volumes, other than production scrap, do not enter the waste stream so fast.
-Just over 1 MT of HDPE were converted into pipes in 2017 which have an expected lifespan of 30-50+ years depending on specific application.
-Moulded products have the same behaviour, which last for several years.
+Just over 1 Mt of HDPE was converted into pipes in 2017 which have an expected lifespan of 30-50+ years depending on the specific application.
+Moulded products have the same behaviour, which lasts for several years.
 Of the PE applications, a certain volume can be discounted from potential recycling volumes.
-Waste and refuse sacks by their very nature, end up in the general waste stream, and go to landfill or incineration with the waste they hold.
+Waste and refuse sacks by their very nature, end up in the general waste stream, and go to landfills or incineration with the waste they hold.

-Figure 25.
-Lifespan of different plastic end-user applications [71].
+Figure 27.
+The lifespan of different plastic end-user applications [75].

-On the other hand, the level of flexible packaging entering the recycling stream are largely dependent on household waste collection systems, which are widely varied among EU countries and regions.
-Although multilayer packaging has received an increased demand and complexity recent years, monolayer solutions are clearly better for recycling, even if they have laminated structures.
-As recycling of multilayer packaging is not feasible at least right now, they have been exported, incinerated or landfilled.
-To meet EU targets of 55% packaging recycling rates by 2030, capacity to recycle these films need to be found in Europe.
+On the other hand, the level of flexible packaging entering the recycling stream is largely dependent on household waste collection systems, which are widely varied among EU countries and regions.
+Although multilayer packaging has received an increased demand and complexity in recent years, monolayer solutions are clearly better for recycling, even if they have laminated structures.
+As recycling of multilayer packaging is not feasible at least right now, they have been exported, incinerated, or landfilled.
+To meet EU targets of 55% packaging recycling rates by 2030, the capacity to recycle these films needs to be found in Europe.

-But industrial flexible packaging applications, for example shrink and stretch film, are more likely to find their way into the recycling stream, as large volume can be collected from commercial businesses that require less sorting and processing during the recycling.
+But industrial flexible packaging applications, for example, shrink and stretch film, are more likely to find their way into the recycling stream, as large volumes can be collected from commercial businesses that require less sorting and processing during the recycling.

-Agricultural film is also a source of PE recycling; however, contamination level of films is high due to mud, sand and other impurities which requires a high level of cleaning ahead of recycling.
+The agricultural film is also a source of PE recycling; however, the contamination level of films is high due to mud, sand, and other impurities which requires a high level of cleaning ahead of recycling.

-In addition, production scrap is a large source of waste, where cuttings, rejects or unsold stock etc. can present around 10% of production.
+In addition, production scrap is a large source of waste, where cuttings, rejected pieces, unsold stock, and others of the kind can present around 10% of production.
 Large amounts of production scrap go to recycling companies every year.

 Although a large proportion of PE waste is flexible, rigid applications such as HDPE bottles are also readily recyclable.
-In Europe, cable industry is currently moving towards sustainability and better treatment of the environment.
+In Europe, the cable industry is currently moving towards sustainability and better treatment of the environment.
 This should see an increase in both the volume of cable jacketing that is recycled and potentially more closed loop within the cables industry.

-The majority of PE waste comes from municipal and commercial sources, with the latter being the main source (Figure 26).
-Based on AMI's analysis, Europe produced just over 2.4 MTs of PE recyclate in 2017.
-As the emphasize of EU 2030 targets are on packaging applications, the largest increase in the sources of waste is expected in the municipal and commercial sectors, where a 12.2% p.a. increase will be seen to 2030.
+The majority of PE waste comes from municipal and commercial sources, with the latter being the main source (Figure 28).
+Based on AMI's analysis, Europe produced just over 2.4 Mt of PE recyclate in 2017.
+As the emphasis of EU 2030 targets is on packaging applications, the largest increase in the sources of waste is expected in the municipal and commercial sectors, where a 12.2% p.a. increase will be seen to 2030.

-Figure 26.
-Sources of waste for PE recyclate in 2017 [72].
+Figure 28.
+Sources of waste for PE recyclate in 2017 [76].

-Germany with its long-standing recycling policies dominates the European PE recycling industry by its 472 thousand tonnes of recycled PE, followed by UK and Spain due to their well-stablished HDPE milk bottle recycling industry and large agriculture industry, respectively.
+Germany with its long-standing recycling policies dominates the European PE recycling industry by its 472 thousand tonnes of recycled PE, followed by UK and Spain due to their well-established HDPE milk bottle recycling industry and large agriculture industry, respectively.